patrik64/rust-refactoring-guru/behavioral/state/README.md

 The State pattern suggests that you create new classes for all possible states of an object and extract all state-specific behaviors into these classes.

-Instead of implementing all behaviors on its own, the original object, called context, stores a reference to one of the state objects that represents its current state, and delegates all the state-related work to that object.
+Instead of implementing all behaviors on its own, the original object, called *context*, stores a reference to one of the state objects that represents its current state, and delegates all the state-related work to that object.

 ![grafik](https://github.com/user-attachments/assets/9563cf4f-caee-488f-998c-9bb7c40dfae1)

 To transition the context into another state, replace the active state object with another object that represents that new state.
 This is possible only if all state classes follow the same interface and the context itself works with these objects through that interface.

-This structure may look similar to the Strategy pattern, but there’s one key difference.
+This structure may look similar to the **Strategy** pattern, but there’s one key difference.
 In the State pattern, the particular states may be aware of each other and initiate transitions from one state to another, whereas strategies almost never know about each other.

 ## Pros and Cons